To TOP of PAGE

 The HOW'S AND WHY'S Of Storage of Tension and Memory in the bodily tissues ("normal" and otherwise): When, how and why it is stored and released; communication between body and mind, benefits; proprioreceptors, personal growth, massage/bodywork, therapist's approach, etc. (Published In Massage Magazine, July-August 1992.)

 Additions to the page since that article went on line: "The science behind the body-mind relationships" (in the reference section), as well as over 12 full-length addendum essays.
-These essays complete the context, while further clarify the dynamics and processes involved for *common sense* preventative maintenance application.
+These essays complete the context, while further clarify the dynamics and processes involved for *common sense* preventative maintenance application, including self-help level emotional processing.
 They include "Muscle Q & A" (a kind of overview of the mind-body aspect), "Adrenaline vs Endorphins...
-Brain Activity, Muscles and Tendons ...Aging" with a flow chart briefly illustrating the interfaces of the Proprio-Neuro Fascia-Muscular, Motor Management Centers, Adrenal Systems, Connective Tissue Cells, as well as the Inner-Child & Related Aspects; "Body Awareness and Communications, as Related to Body-Memory and Integration", and "Cell Talk" - on how & why Learning to listen to this "Body-Mind", and building a healing relationship with ones cells (muscles or otherwise), is the most highly efficient path for preventative health maintenance and much more; "Sticky Muscles" and Sticky-(E)motions!
+Brain Activity, Muscles and Tendons ...Aging" with a flow chart briefly illustrating the interfaces of the Proprio-Neuro Fascia-Muscular, Motor Management Centers, Adrenal Systems, Connective Tissue Cells, as well as the Inner Child & Related Aspects; "Body Awareness and Communications, as Related to Body-Memory and Integration", and "Cell Talk" - on how & why Learning to listen to this "Body-Mind", and building a healing relationship with ones cells (muscles or otherwise), is the most highly efficient path for preventative health maintenance and much more; "Sticky Muscles" and Sticky-(E)motions!
 [About Adhesions & Cellular Emotional Memory ]; "EQ, IQ, Emotional Integration, and a Synergetic Relationship" and A little more about "the brain as a tool kit"; and Reviews & commentary for articles on Massage, Alternative Therapies, & Pain, incl.
 "Study: Massages really can make pain go away" & Sept 2011 Consumer Report.
 There is a Related References section, artwork, charts, & quotes throughout the page.
 [Note: Keywords referring to, or related to, the phenomenon of body memory: somatic memory, tissue memory, muscle memory, somatic experience, somatic healing, somatic therapy, body-mind split, mind-body split].
-Finally, "Insight Please" relates Chinese Five Element Theory to body-mind concepts;
+Finally, "Insight Please" relates Chinese Five Element Theory to body-mind concepts.

 "Core Body-Mind Integration Concepts in Context Chart" (Oct 2011)